junkdog/exabind/README.md

 A TUI for viewing KDE shortcuts with an interactive keyboard layout and animated visualizations.

-This is a can be seen as a "tech demo" for [tachyonfx](https://github.com/junkdog/tachyonfx).
+This can be seen as a "tech demo" for [tachyonfx](https://github.com/junkdog/tachyonfx).

 Feel free to open issues for any features requests or bugs you find!